Trekking / Hiking Tours Sightseen

 Bhutan is a colorful Buddhist nation that is known for its serene natural landscapes and spirituality.
 There are many monasteries in Bhutan and people are friendly and loving.

 Bhutan is famous for tourism with its natural biodiversity of green lush forests and the Himalayas range.
-Unclimbed mountains, Buddhist pilgrims, unique culture, and is the only country in the world that is carbon negative make Bhutan famous for tourists.
+Unclimbed mountains, Buddhist pilgrims, unique culture, and being the only country in the world that is carbon-negative make Bhutan famous for tourists.

 How many days are enough in Bhutan?